 Tsuboyaki Imo

-Tsuboyaki Imo is a potato made using the Tsuboyaki cooking method, which involves placing ingredients in a deep ceramic vessel shaped like a tsubo, sealing it, and cooking it over fire.
+Tsuboyaki Imo is a potato made by the Tsuboyaki cooking method, which consists of placing ingredients in a deep ceramic pot shaped like a tsubo, sealing it, and cooking it over fire.

 This is a cooking technique of Russian origin, usually used with shellfish and other vegetables.
-It's rare to find places that only sell Tsuboyaki Imo.
+It is rare to find places that sell only Tsuboyaki Imo.

-Kamadoyaki is a type of Japanese sweet potato steamed in a flat, shallow pan with a wooden lid.
+Kamadoyaki is a type of Japanese sweet potato steamed in a flat, shallow pot with a wooden lid.

-In some countries in Asia, such as China and Korea, sweet potatoes are also often roasted in a side drum over bricks, this type of cooking is called Doramukan-yaki.
+In some Asian countries, such as China and Korea, sweet potatoes are also often roasted in a side drum over bricks, this type of cooking is called Doramukan-yaki.

 It is also common to sell frozen cooked sweet potatoes to be heated at home.
-In markets we also find Yaki Imo made in an electric or conventional oven.
+In markets, we also find Yaki Imo made in electric or conventional ovens.

 How to find Yaki Imo?

-Japanese sweet potatoes are sold at street events, some fixed locations such as supermarkets and also in street cars.
+Japanese sweet potatoes are sold at street events, some fixed locations like supermarkets, and also in food trucks.

-Usually Yaki Imo is announced through a song and by the vendor who shouts in a long tone yaki imoooooo.
-It really is something unique!
+Yaki Imo is usually announced through a song and by the vendor who shouts in a long tone yaki imoooooo.
+It’s really something unique!